edemaine/beancount/README.md

 # beancount: Count number of papers via DBLP

+Given the names of some CS authors, this script measures the following metrics for each author via [DBLP](https://dblp.org/):

+* the number of papers (journal + conference summed)
-Given the names of some CS authors, this script counts the number of papers by each author via [DBLP](https://dblp.org/).
-It outputs the sorted list of authors so you can see who has the most "beans" (journal + conference papers).
+* the number of coauthors

+It outputs two sorted list of authors (one for each metric) so you can see who has the most "beans".

 This script was written out of idle curiosity.
 Please don't give any weight to [bean counting](https://en.wiktionary.org/wiki/bean_counter).